COSBlab/IPL-workshop/README.md

 Authors: Vincent Schnapka and Max Bonomi (Institut Pasteur - CNRS).

 ## Software required
-Here is a list of software to be installed on your Linux/Mac laptop.
+Here is a list of software to be installed on your Linux/Mac laptop:
-Some software require a (free) license:

 * [Anaconda](https://www.anaconda.com/): management python modules
 * [ChimeraX](https://www.cgl.ucsf.edu/chimerax/): structure visualization
 * [FoldX 5.1](https://foldxsuite.crg.eu/): scoring function for protein-protein interaction and more
 * [MODELLER 10.5](https://salilab.org/modeller/): homology modelling

+**Note** Some software require a (free) academic license.
+Please make sure you obtain one before joining the workshop.

 ### Install python libraries with Conda
 Conda can be used to install the python libraries that will be used during the workshop.